moore0n/hlstail/README.md

    help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --playlist value  The url of the master playlist --count value     The number of segments to display (default: 5) --help, -h        show help
+   --count value     The number of segments to display (default: 5) --interval value  The number of seconds to wait between updates (default: 3) --help, -h        show help
    --version, -v     print the version
 ```